• Free shipping

 Durability

 Synthetic grass turf is designed to withstand heavy use and adverse weather conditions, making it highly durable options for sports pitches in the UK's unpredictable climate.
-Similarly, the advanced reinforced turf system for both 2G and 3G pitches include infill materials and shock pad layers which help to maintain the integrity of the turf fibres and increase their lifespan, making them a longterm investment which will last for years to come.
+Similarly, the advanced reinforced turf system for both 2G and 3G pitches include infill materials and shock pad layers which help to maintain the integrity of the turf fibres and increase their lifespan, making them a long term investment which will last for years to come.

 Low Maintenance